T4skor/Hotend-Neopixel-Control-Macro/README.md

 ## Description

 This macro allows you to control a Neopixel LED based on the temperature of the hotend in a 3D printer running Klipper firmware.
-The Neopixel changes color depending on the hotend's temperature range:
+The Neopixel's color changes depending on the hotend's temperature range:

 Green: Hotend is at 40°C or lower.